chr1sc2y/LeetCode_Archiver/README.md

 # LeetCode Archiver

-This project uses Scrapy framework to crawl questions and submissions from LeetCode, and generates a markdown file.
+This project uses Scrapy framework to download questions and submissions from LeetCode, and generates a markdown file.

 ## Usage